KhalidMHASNI/Using-Advanced-Algorithms-in-DL-to-Identify-AI-Generated-Faces/README.md

 - **F1-Score (AI-generated)**: 81%

 The results demonstrate strong performance in detecting AI-generated images, particularly those created with StyleGAN2.
 For more detailed results, including accuracy and loss curves, and visualizations such as the confusion matrix, check the `results/` folder.

+## Deployment

+This section provides details on how to deploy the AI face detection model as part of the TrueFaces web application.
+The application allows users to upload images and get real-time predictions on whether the face is AI-generated or real.
+The architecture leverages Flask as the backend, which connects the AI model to the frontend interface.

 ## Limitations